celestialturnip/FACEPONG/DEVLOG.md

 I also spent some time thinking about the colour palette.
 I initally started with the [ZX Spectrum palette](https://lospec.com/palette-list/zx-spectrum).
 Howeve, many of my sprites are from Kenney's [1-Bit Pack](https://www.kenney.nl/assets/bit-pack), but I'm not sure what colour palette is used for it.
 It does introduce a few more colours: blue, yellow, green, red, brown, and a maroon.
 But I would like to unify all the colours in the game with just a single palette.
 However, one challenge I'm not sure how to solve is how can I test my changes out without manually replacing every colour in the game.

 I also thought a bit about what my fifth level should be.
 I initially thought I would make a boss level as a way to finish the demo.
 However, I wonder if this is even necessary - instead, perhaps I should just have a regular fifth level.
 This would be more similar to games like Bubble Bobble, where you would just simply play through all the levels.

+# Day 13 - 2021/08/19
+I updated the in-game colour palette to use [PICO-8](https://lospec.com/palette-list/pico-8), added a pause menu, and refactored the existing menus to match the pause menu style.

+In terms of choosing a colour palette, what I did was:
+1. Search on [Lospec](https://lospec.com/palette-list) for all palettes with max 16 colours, sorted by downloads.
+2. Hand pick a few palettes that seem promising: for me, these were [PICO-8](https://lospec.com/palette-list/pico-8), [Island Joy](https://lospec.com/palette-list/island-joy-16), [Bubblegum](https://lospec.com/palette-list/bubblegum-16) and [Vanilla Milkshake](https://lospec.com/palette-list/vanilla-milkshake).
+3. Open up a screenshot of my game in Aseprite and make a new frame for each palette.
+4. For each palette, make a new frame, and replace the 6 or 7 colours in the screenshot with their replacement from palette.
+This was easy to do by simply clicking Shift + R, and copy-pasting the new value.

+Once I had a frame for each palette, I simply went through each of them, compared them, and picked the one that I thought was the best.

+As for the pause menu, the reference project I was using had implemented in a slightly different way.
+I didn't realize this until after I had finished my implementation and was debugging it trying to figure out why it's not working.
+Here's how my reference project did it:

+World (Node)
+- Camera
+- UI (CanvasLayer)
+  - PauseMenu (ColorRect)

+When loaded, the World node is then responsible for determing what level should be loaded on the screen.
+This way, the UI node that contains the PauseMenu is always present as long as a level is loaded.
+Otherwise, if you're on the StartMenu for example, the UI node and PauseMenu won't be accessible.

+The way I implemented it (or I should say, the way I got it working) was by adding a global singleton:

+PauseMenu (CanvasLayer)
+- ColorRect

+Then in PauseMenu.gd, I simply have some logic that determines if the current scene is a level or not: `get_tree().get_nodes_in_group("Player").size() > 0`.

+There are some other approaches I could have used:
+- Refactor my code to create a generic World node that controls which Levels gets instanced, similar to the reference project
+- Instantiate the PauseMenu on each level

+But, for now, I just ended up going through with what I got working.
+It's not the greatest but it's good enough.